Code-Institute-Submissions/McHugh1894-Milestone-Project-4/README.md

 - **Verified Purchases**: I would like to allow only customers who have bought an item to be able to leave a review for it.
 - **Wishlist**: I would like users to be able to create a wishlist.
-- **Delivery Address**: I would like users to be able to specify different billing and delivery addresses.
 - **Paypal**: I would like users to be able to pay for their items using Paypal.
 - **Apple Pay**: I would like users to be able to pay for their items using Apple Pay.
 - **Documentation**: More photos will be added to the documentaion, in order to make explanations more explicit.